 4) Be Considerate Of The Recruiter’s Time

-The average recruiter will get hundreds of emails a day a dozen or more phone calls.
-Emailing numerous times in a day or calling, if we haven’t contacted you isn’t being ambitious, it’s bordering on outright irritating to the recruiter.
-Sending a friendly follow-up email or making a single call once a week if you haven’t heard further from us is one thing, showing up at our offices asking to speak with us is a whole other matter.
+The average recruiter will get hundreds of emails a day and a dozen or more phone calls.
+Sending a friendly follow-up email or making a single call once a week if you haven’t heard further from the recruiter is one thing, showing up at their office asking to speak with them is a whole other matter.
 Good recruiters strive to make every candidate feel as if they are the VIP.
-However, even with the best of intentions, it’s not humanly possible to respond back to every single candidate when they contact us within 24 hours.
-Things DO happen which impacts our day.
-Your patience goes a long way and is always appreciated.
+However, even with the best of intentions, it’s not always possible to respond back to every single candidate within 24 hours.

 Figure out the best time to reach the recruiter you are working with.
 Perhaps they arrive early to work and like to get settled and go over their day before diving?
 Contacting them before standard hours may result in a fast response.
 Be sure to ask the recruiter what the best times to reach them are, and which forms of communication they prefer, and stick to that.
 You may also want to request the contact information of another recruiter or an assistant who can help you if your primary contact is unavailable.